Hook Story Offer - Formula

 1. The Hook

-A sales hook in the headline will serve 3 purposes:
+A strong hook in your headline serves three essential purposes:

 A hook can be of many types.
 The following are the most successful types of sales hooks for this framework: